AmaduKamara/amkam-dev-bootcamp/README.md

 <a href="https://amadukamara.github.io/amkam-dev-bootcamp/index.html">Amkam DevBootcamp</a>

+## Video about the project and demo work through

 ## Getting Started

 This is an exercise requiring a student to develop a website as a capstone project individually.